Biswas57/kaflow/README.md

 **NOTE:** A complete visual overview of the entire system exist, showcasing the system in the [**final UML Diagram**](Blogging&Design/UML_final_design.pdf) and a more extensive overview of the capabilities, constrains and functionality of the system can be found in the [**Engineering Requirements**](Engineering_Requirements.md)

 **General Structure of System**

+This structure might change because in the real Kafka Producer and Consumers exist outside the one cluster and there are additional components called brokers that allow me to add more low-level features to the system.
+However, for the purposes of this project, I will keep the system simple and easy to understand.
 1. Content Structure:
        Tributary Cluster &rarr; Topics &rarr; Partitions &rarr; Messages.
 2. Consumer Structure: